 “Excellent!”
 Quink seemed to brighten.
 “Now drink your tea and then into the rain with you.
 When you return victorious, I will tell you what I know.”

 The three women set out for the rocky rise of the Old Light.
 The ruined blocks atop the cliff face looking out over the sea to the north and west were accessed by a slick climb up a grassy slope that made for cautious traverse in the rain.
-When they reached the cliff top they finally got a better look at the ancient structure.
-Large stone blocks, carefully shaped but worn with the passage of many years of severe seaside weather, lay alongside and atop one another in a roughly rectangular area that rose fifty feet.
+When they reached the cliff top they got a look at the ancient structure.
+Large stone blocks, carefully shaped but worn with the passage of many years lay alongside and atop one another in a roughly rectangular area that rose fifty feet.
 It took some time to find a way inside.
 Whatever formal portals had allowed access to and from the ancient columnar building had long since been obscured by sizable segments of the upper structure collapsing.

 Mindful of the recent battle with the shadows in Thistletop Stronghold, Gloriana took a moment to ask the spirits to reveal the presence of any undead, but no response came.

-The ground floor was treacherous, a jumble of stones, cracked and uneven, but luckily the moisture in the air reduced the dust.
+The ground floor was treacherous, a jumble of stones, cracked and uneven, but the moisture in the air reduced the dust.
 Abby could see a set of stone stairs against the far wall, but it, too, was littered with debris, making it difficult passage.
 The three women looked about for a few minutes, but there was little to regard on this level.